atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Braille/tactile signage: There *is* Braille/tactile signage: Signage available but our of reach for a wheelchair user

+- Inaccessible spaces: There *is* Inaccessible spaces: Departmental offices on each floor are behind a heavy door that does not have a push plate and may be less than 32" wide.

 ### Building Features

 - There are 6 floors in the building.